 - “Eat less” honey, agave, maple syrup or sweeteners of any kind

 - These items are often cut with things like high-fructose corn syrup and other additives.
 They are high in calories and often cause imbalances your glucose levels.
 If it’s a sweetner, you cannot have it.

 - Many oatmeals contain a pouch of a high-sugar mixture to make it more palatable.
 This can lead to a meal that is much higher in calories and less nutritious than one assumes.

-- No Atlas bars, Quest bars, or any bars
+- “Eat less” Atlas bars, Quest bars, or any bars

 - Most protein or meal-replacement bars on the market contain high amounts of fat and carbohydrates.
 Many contain fillers to make the bars more palatable that have no nutritional value.
 Again, the focus of this challenge is on whole foods from natural sources

-- Nut butters must have no added ingredients other than salt
+- “Eat more” nut butters that have no added ingredients other than salt

 - It is easy to make your own at home, believe it or not.
 Simply blend your preferred type of nut in a food processor until the oil and meal combine into a butter-like state.
 Add cinnamon, salt or other spices to make a tasty and natural treat.

 - Up to two pieces of gum a day –